Perovskite Solar Cells

 The best lab cell efficiency in the present has reached 20%, however making these cells as efficient in mass production will require more years, due to the fact that making a bigger number of cells with consistent quality is more difficult than manufacturing a small quantity in the lab.
 It is predicted that the emergence of mass production of perovskite solar cells will be in the next couple of years, with the focus set on 2017.

 Another impediment, which slows the process regardless of the degree of technology innovation is the aspect of scaling up production, which involves designing different pieces of equipment that work together, as well as promptly troubleshooting any production problems that may arise in the process.

 One aspect to consider is the emergence of competition between the perovskite solar cell developers, who will have to compete in price and efficiency of their products.
 More so than this, they must prove that their cells can last as long as the presently commercialised silicon cells, which are expected to still produce 80% of what they could generate optimally after 25 years.
 Such obstacles require time to overcome, especially since the silicon technology is relatively new itself and not fully accepted in all areas of the world.

 Another major challenge in commercialising perovskite solar cells is protecting the cells from moisture, a factor that can significantly lower their performance.
 This can prove critical to markets such as the UK, where the climate may presently be considered unsuitable for such solar cells.

 Advantages of Perovskite Solar Cells

-Building a perovskite solar panel module capable of surviving for decades outdoors is currently still in its R&D phase, but what is for certain is that the potential of perovskite solar cells is huge, and if the material’s promise can be realized it could completely revolutionize the capabilities of solar energy.
+Building a perovskite solar system module capable of surviving for decades outdoors is currently still in its R&D phase, but what is for certain is that the potential of perovskite solar cells is huge, and if the material’s promise can be realised it could completely revolutionise the capabilities of solar energy.